Entanet/pubsubevent/README.md

  ### Overriding the Laravel global helper event

- Laravel comes with a global helper event which dispatches the given event.
+ Laravel comes with a global helper [event](https://laravel.com/docs/5.6/helpers#method-event) which dispatches the given event so you don't have to use the facade.
 If you want to override that helper with the Pub Sub Event you need to require the PubSubEventHelper.php file before the vendor/autoload.php.
 Here is an example, altering the public/index.php file in Laravel 5.6: